Menu Close

 Junior Year – The PSAT/NMSQT is administered to OAHS juniors who choose to take them on a Saturday in October.
 Scores returned in December can provide a study guide to assist students in their preparation for the SAT Reasoning Test in the spring.
 It is also the qualifying exam for the National Merit Scholarship Program.

-Senior Year – Seniors, if necessary, take the SAT Reasoning or Subject Tests in August, October, or November, for the second time.
+Senior Year – Seniors, if necessary, take the SAT Reasoning in August, October, or November, for the second time.
 Advanced Placement tests are administered in May.
 Students who wish to take the ACT in addition to or in lieu of the SAT Reasoning Tests, generally take it, in either their junior or senior year.

 SAT

-The Scholastic Aptitude Test is a college entrance exam administered to thousands of students each year.
+The Scholastic Aptitude Test (SAT) is a college entrance exam administered to thousands of students each year.
 The SAT was developed by the College Board, and testing areas include Critical Reading, Mathematics, and Writing.
 We encourage students to take the exam twice – towards the end of junior year or during the fall of senior year.
 If you are applying for ED or EA, try not to take it any later than October of your senior year so scores will be available before the deadline dates.
 Students will need to create a free username/password on the College Board website before registering for a test.
 If you had a username and password from the PSAT, be sure to use it rather than creating a new one.
 Test dates are imposed by the College Board.
 Please click the link for further information.

 ACT